 Don’t be like Joe, be like John and you’ll thank me in forty years. :)

-Published or updated September 3, 2009.
+Updated June 23, 2016 and originally published September 4, 2009.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.